ficheindex/FinancialRiskPredictor/README.md

 novel method for financial risk prediction, conducting Profile Tuning on large pretrained foundation models, the latter offers quality datasets on financial risks such as default, fraud, and churn.
-In FinPT, we integrate the financial tabular data into the predefined ins
+In FinPT, we integrate the financial tabular data into the predefined instruction template, get natural-language customer profiles by prompting LLMs, and fine-tune large foundation models with the profile text to make predictions.
+Our experiment results using a